kuhnskc/public-bucket-example/README.md

+#CNAPP Public S3 Bucket Example
-These examples should not be used and are for demonstration purposes only.
+##These are examples only and should not be used in a real environment.